bostonou/bostonou.github.io/_posts/2015-10-06-hierarchical-data-iteration.markdown

 > From time to time I'll see a post on JavaScript and take some time to work it out in ClojureScript.
 This hopefully will take away some of the Magic&#8482; from functional programming and show how to solve real problems.
 I promise you won't have to learn what a monad is.

 [Derick Bailey][derick-twitter] walks through [iterating through heirarchical data][site-post] and uses [Generators][generators] to help clean up the code.
-This feels like a great example to show the simplicity of cljs.
+His example is a great example to show the simplicity of cljs.

 ### Problem